AaltoIIC/Co-Des/README.md

 This folder contains files that provide helper functions to run the torsional vibration analysis.
 These functions are called from views.py file.

 #### **/flask_server/flask_utils/forced_response_analysis.py**
-This script calculates the maximum torsional vibration amplitude for a system with a specific excitations and rpm range.
+This script calculates the maximum torsional vibration amplitude for a system with specific excitations and rpm range.
 Th script follows the [Forced response example](https://github.com/Aalto-Arotor/openTorsion/blob/main/opentorsion/examples/forced_response.py) from openTorsion library.
 This example was modified to be able to take varying excitation as an input.

 #### **/flask_server/flask_utils/openTorsion_converter.py**
-This scripts takes a list of component DTIDs as an input and creates an openTorsion assembly from these components.
+This script takes a list of component DTIDs as input and creates an openTorsion assembly from these components.
 The script fetches the component information from the Digital Twin Descriptions Documents of components stored in [Twinbase](https://github.com/twinbase/twinbase).
-These information include, for example, damping and excitation of components.
+This information includes, for example, damping and excitation of components.

 ### **/measurements**